 The majority of the cast members, including the star Fernando Cardona, are non-actors.
 McKay said, “the film is about Mexican immigrants and I was determined to make it with Mexican immigrants.”
 He sought out not only Mexicans but ones based in Sunset Park where the story takes place.
 However in the interview McKay makes it clear that the actors are playing characters and not themselves.
 The film was shot over 19 days in June and July of 2016 in Sunset Park, Park Slope and Gowanus in Brooklyn, NY.
 A few scenes were shot on a rainy day on October.
 McKay injects as much realism in his film which watches like a hybrid feature film/documentary.

-The movie is primarily in Spanish with punctuated moments in English.
+The movie is primarily in Spanish with several conversations in English.
 It adds authenticity to the story.
 McKay and his team did a great job casting the variety of players especially Fernando Cardona who delivers a fine performance and is just captivating to watch on screen.
 I fell in love with this movie and its characters and was rooting on for José.
 I particularly enjoyed one scene when José is waiting outside a building where he’s going to make a delivery.
 He meets a blue collar worker who speaks Spanish and they chat about their mutual love for soccer.
 It’s a brilliant moment when commonality brings together two people from seemingly very different worlds.

 En el Séptimo Día stole my heart.
 This is one you won’t want to miss.